Basis Schools: History

 The first BASIS Curriculum School, BASIS Tucson, was founded in Tucson in 1998 by Michael Block and Olga Block, intending to educate students at an internationally competitive level.

 In 2003, BASIS Scottsdale was opened.
 In 2010, BASIS Oro Valley was founded.
 A year later, BASIS opened three schools at once in Chandler, Peoria, and Flagstaff.
 BASIS continued its expansion by opening another school in Tucson and one in Phoenix proper in fall 2012, along with their first non-Arizona school, located in Washington, D.C.
 In 2013, BASIS opened its tenth and eleventh Arizona campuses in Ahwatukee and Mesa, and the second non-Arizona campus was added in San Antonio, Texas.
 BASIS also began its primary (K-4) program at the original BASIS Tucson site.
 In 2014, BASIS opened in Prescott, AZ.
 In 2015, BASIS opened its sixteenth Arizona school in Goodyear, AZ.
 In the following year, BASIS Independent McLean opened in McLean, VA.

 BASIS was featured in the documentary film 2 Million Minutes: A 21st Century Solution, which examined differences between charter schools' curricula and conventional public schools.
 In response to the documentary, Newt Gingrich and Al Sharpton visited a BASIS campus to deliver speeches on the importance of education in America.

-They opened BASIS Independent Bellevue in Washington for the 2022-2023 school year.
+In April 2019, the five independent BASIS Schools in New York, California, Washington, and Virginia were purchased by Spring Education Group.
+BASIS Independent Bellevue was opened in Washington state for the 2022-2023 school year.